Zuinig of people.

 Business Conduct.

 At Zeeman, we believe it is essential that corporate responsibility has an important place within all departments.
 We also want all colleagues to be involved in the CSR policy.
-In order to make everyone more aware of this, we went into depth about this subject in 2022 during a number of brainstorming sessions.
-All departments must set concrete goals to become more sustainable within their own profession.
+In order to make everyone more aware of this, we went into depth about this subject during a number of brainstorming sessions.
+All departments set concrete goals to become more sustainable within their own profession.
 The Supervisory Board supervises the management's policy and the implementation of the strategy, and also monitors whether the interests of the various stakeholders have been adequately considered.

 Two committees are active within the Supervisory Board: the Audit Committee and the Remuneration Committee.
 For board members, at least 25% of the bonus to be achieved is linked to people & planet business objectives.
 These are determined annually by the Remuneration Committee, which also determines the extent to which the objectives have ultimately been achieved.